prashanthgoldberg/prashanthgoldberg/README.md

 - 👀 I’m interested in Meachine Learning and Artifical Intelligence
 - 🌱 I’m currently learning Deep Neural Networks
 - I have 1.9 years of expirinece at Bosch Global Software Limited
-- 📫 How to reach me by mail id

 <!---
 prashanthgoldberg/prashanthgoldberg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.